interlock-network/threatslayer/README.md

 <img width="421" alt="ThreatSlayer reacting to a malicious link" src="docs/threatslayer-unscanned.png">

+# Installation

+1. Clone repo locally

+1. Open Chrome or compatible browser (Brave, etc.)

+1. Go to "Manage extensions"

+1. Click "Load unpacked" button -- file browser will open

+1. Browse to repo and select the `/source` directory

+1. ThreatSlayer should be installed and active!

 # Infrastructure

 All of ThreatSlayer's URL scanning is performed via Interlock's DigitalOcean